Gianluca-G98/Biomedical_segmentation_auto/README.md

 - **out_postproc:** directory where you want post-processed images to go
 - **out_postproc_npy:** directory where the post-processed images in .npy format will be placed (they are used for erosion, look at the .png)
 - **out_eroded_png:** directory where the eroded images in .png format will be placed

+**IMPORTANT:** the erosion is applied separately from the rest of the postprocessing.
+It is only used to get a better estimate of the number of cells in the sample.
+The .png of the eroded images is also saved, but I suggest not using them, since the erosion ruins the morphology.
+However, if the input image is very noisy and the morphology predicted is not very good in the first place, it might be possible for eroded images to provide at least a better cell separation.

 # Citation (BibTeX)
 If you use this software, please cite it as below.